uldyssian-sh/vmware-vsan-8-learn/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-**Error Messages**
+**Success Messages**
-If applicable, include any error messages or logs:
+If applicable, include any Success messages or logs:
 ```
-Paste error messages here
+Paste Success messages here
 ```

 **Configuration Details**